 These meal plans will help you create the pantry and garden of your dreams in 2021.
 Each week’s shopping list can be a prompt to help you think about what you eat, especially in the offseason.
 Those ingredients…how many of them could come from your pantry with a little planning?

 Mindset: the most important part of any goal!

-Consider this meal planning adventure an experiment and simply create seasonal meals when you can.
+Consider this meal planning adventure an experiment and create seasonal meals when you can.
 No pressure, just a spirit of curiosity!

-Try to buy organic as much as availability and your budget will allow.
+While creating seasonal meal plans, try to buy organic as much as availability and your budget will allow.

 Shopping lists, prep recommendations, recipes

 Any meal plan requires dedicated attention to acquiring ingredients, advanced prep time, and easy-to-follow recipes.
 The easier and more straightforward food prep is, the more likely we are to rely on whole food ingredients and eliminate processed and fast foods.

 Once you review my meal plan for the week ahead, go ahead and create your own!
 Then, use this shopping list to organize the ingredients required for your meal prep day.

 Seasonal eating is a slow food practice.
 For me, it is a somewhat spiritual experience where I have time with knife, skillet, and beautiful ingredients to become creative.
 My seasonal kitchen is the web where all the components of my seasonal life interconnect.

 Much of my weekly shopping is done Friday mornings.
 This allows me time enough to process the veggies in the crisper and make room for Saturday’s farm share delivery.